guruarumugam/wes-js-30-challenge/README.md

-#Wes Bos - Javascript 30 challenge
+# Wes Bos - Javascript 30 challenge

+## Introduction
 I was recently asked by my friend to take on this challenge.
 So I decided to do this for two reasons,

 - one is the ability to do these with vanilla JS